General Information:

 Housing/Enrichment:

-Skunks can be housed both indoors and outdoors.
+Skunks can be housed indoors or outdoors.
+In the UK, I prefer to house skunks outdoors.

 Indoors:

-Skunks can be litter trained, but not always.
+Some skunks can be litter trained, but not always.
 We'd recommend that you buy a large litter tray and place it in the corner of a room as skunks will usually go to the toilet within a corner.
-Some skunks may hide their faeces.
+Some skunks may also hide their faeces, so using a litter that allows them to do this would be recommended.
+They may also switch up the area they go to the toilet.

 Outdoors:

 When keeping an outdoor skunk, remember that they're brilliant diggers and escape artists.
-It's wise to have some underfloor protection for your skunk.
-They need a secure and sizable enclosure; 10ft in length and 3-6ft wide as a minumum.
-They must be safe from extreme weather conditions and predators.
+It's essential to have some underfloor protection for your skunk.
+They need a secure and sizable enclosure; 100sqft would be the ideal minimum They must be safe from extreme weather conditions and predators

-As with indoor accommodation, it is important their environment is enriched so they can exhibit their natural behaviours,
+As with indoor accommodation, it is important their environment is enriched so they can exhibit their natural behaviours.
+We've also made our garden safe for skunks, with lots of areas for them to exhibit natural behaviours.

 When keeping an outdoor skunk, remember that they're brilliant diggers and escape artists.
-It's wise to have some underfloor protection for your skunk.
-They need a secure and sizable enclosure; 10ft in length and 3-6ft wide as a minumum.
-They must be safe from extreme weather conditions and predators.
+It's essential to have some underfloor protection for your skunk.
+They need a secure and sizable enclosure; 100sqft would be the ideal minimum They must be safe from extreme weather conditions and predators

-As with indoor accommodation, it is important their environment is enriched so they can exhibit their natural behaviours,
+As with indoor accommodation, it is important their environment is enriched so they can exhibit their natural behaviours.
+We've also made our garden safe for skunks, with lots of areas for them to exhibit natural behaviours.

 Socialising:

-Skunks are often more friendly when young and become more aggressive when older - it is advised you neuter your skunk.
+Skunks are often more friendly when young and become more aggressive as they mature.
+We personally neuter and microchip all of our skunks.
 When socialising with your pet skunk, you must know their body language.
 We've already highlighted that skunks may spray when threatened, but their behaviour is more complex than you may have anticipated.
 They can form strong bonds with their owners, but this bond isn't given to just anyone - they only bond to those who've earned it.

 Positive traits may include: